seapear/AffinityOnLinux/FAQ.md

 ### What is this project about?
 As users of AffinityOnLinux ourselves, we know firsthand how valuable this tool is.
 Our goal is to:
-- Maintain reliability and ease-of-use across the project
+- Maintain reliability and ease-of-use to install Serifs program Affinity Sutie, Photo, Designer & Publisher on Linux.
-- Foster a professional yet welcoming Discord space
 - Provide clear and friendly help for new users of Affinity and Linux, especially for artists who may not be programmers or system admins
 - Streamline the onboarding process so creativity can stay the main focus